olanrewaju-M-Yusuf/cyberdefender/Node-API.md

 #### Operation return type
 Operations return a [`Dish`](#the-dish-type) type. [`Dish`](#the-dish-type) has some functions and behaviours that make it easy to use.
 Most of the time you can ignore this and treat it as a string or a number.

-Logging to the console, string coercion and number coercion work as you would expect:
+When logging to the console, string coercion and number coercion work as you would expect:

 ```javascript
 const result = chef.toBase32(32).apply(chef.fromBase32);